Associate Professor and Chair of Economics; Global Development Program Director

 Alan Green is a research economist and teacher; his work focuses on international development, trade and poverty.
-His academic research on economic development and international trade is published in journals such as the Journal of Development Studies, Kyklos and the Review of International Economics.
-As a teacher, Green focuses on engaging students with an interactive approach that encourages critical thinking.
-He conducts research on effective pedagogy and has forthcoming articles in the International Review of Economics Education and The Journal of Economics and Finance Education.
-He has developed a classroom simulation to actively engage students in learning economics and has also experimented with new technology in the classroom.
-He is currently working on a digital version of the simulation with help from computer science students and faculty, as well as continuing research on international development.
+His academic research on economic development and international trade is published in journals such as the Journal of Development Studies, the Journal of Institutional Economics and the Review of International Economics.
+As a teacher, Dr. Green focuses on engaging students with an interactive approach that encourages critical thinking.
+He conducts research on effective pedagogy and has published articles in the Journal of Economic Education and the International Review of Economics Education.
+Dr. Green also uses Team-Based Learning and was part of the development team for a National Science Foundation Grant supporting Team-Based Learning in Economics.

 - International poverty

-- Green, Alan (2013) "The Classroom as Policy Laboratory: Using a Classroom Simulation to Experience Macroeconomic Policy," forthcoming, Journal of Finance and Economics Education.
+- Green, Alan (2014) "The Classroom as Policy Laboratory: Using a Classroom Simulation to Experience Macroeconomic Policy" Journal of Finance and Economics Education.
+13 (1), 64-78.

 - Green, Alan and Sanderson,Danielle (2014) "Steps to Success: An Analysis of Persistence and Attainment in Stem Majors."